SteeltoeOSS/Documentation/api/v3/connectors/postgresql.md

 # PostgreSQL

-This connector simplifies using PostgreSQL in an application running on Cloud Foundry.
+This connector simplifies using PostgreSQL.
 Currently, the connector supports the [Npgsql](https://www.npgsql.org/) provider.

-This connector provides an `IHealthContributor`, which you can use in conjunction with the [Steeltoe Management Health](/docs/management/health) check endpoint.
+This connector provides an `IHealthContributor`, which you can use in conjunction with the [Steeltoe Management Health](/docs/3/management/health) check endpoint.

 ## Usage

-You should know how the new .NET [Configuration service](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/configuration) works before starting to use the connector.
+You should know how the .NET [Configuration service](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/configuration) works before starting to use the connector.
 You need a basic understanding of `ConfigurationBuilder` and how to add providers to the builder to configure the connector.

 You should also know how the ASP.NET Core [Startup](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/startup) class is used to configure the application services for the app.
 Pay particular attention to the `ConfigureServices()` method.

 To use this connector:

 1. Create a PostgreSQL Service instance and bind it to your application.
-1. (Optionally) Configure any PostgreSQL client settings (such as `appsettings.json`).
+1. Optionally, Configure any PostgreSQL client settings (such as `appsettings.json`).
-1. Add the Steeltoe Cloud Foundry config provider to your `ConfigurationBuilder`.
+1. Optionally, add the Steeltoe Cloud Foundry config provider to your `ConfigurationBuilder`.
 1. Add `NpgsqlConnection` or `DbContext` to your `IServiceCollection`.

 ### Add NuGet Reference

 To use the PostgreSQL connector, add your choice of PostgreSQL package between [Npgsql](https://www.nuget.org/packages/Npgsql/) and [Npgsql.EntityFrameworkCore.PostgreSQL](https://www.nuget.org/packages/Npgsql.EntityFrameworkCore.PostgreSQL/) as you would if you were not using Steeltoe.
 Then add a reference to the appropriate Steeltoe connector NuGet package.

->NOTE: Steeltoe does not currently include direct support for PostgreSQL with Entity Framework 6.
+>Steeltoe does not currently include direct support for PostgreSQL with Entity Framework 6.

 ### Configure Settings